-A: The PhD Epidemiology & Clinical Research program is full time (10 units/quarter) and all students are required to be on campus for in-person courses.
+A: The MS Epidemiology & Clinical Research program is full time (10 units/quarter) and all students are required to be on campus for in-person courses.

 Q: Can I come visit your department and schedule a meeting?

-A: Unfortunately, we are not able to arrange department visits until interview season.
-However, all applicants are welcome to visit the Stanford campus anytime.
+A: Unfortunately, we are not able to arrange department visits.
+However, all applicants are welcome to schedule a meeting with the Educational Program Manager and visit the Stanford campus anytime.
 Campus tour schedule can be found here.